Professor-G/MicroLIA/README.md

 ```

 from the LIA directory.
+After installing, you will be able to call LIA from any directory.

 # Creating Training Data & Constructing Models

 The **simulate** module contains the framework necessary for simulating all individual classes.
 For simulating a complete training set, we’ve simplified the process by including all the necessary steps within the **create_training** module.
 The "hard" part is aggregating the necessary survey timestamps; these can be simulated, or be derived from real lightcurves if the survey is already underway.
-In this example we will assume a year-long space survey with daily cadence, hence only one timestamp from which to simulate our classes (please note that the set of timestamps must be appended to a list, as in practice survey cadence may be irregular across different tiles).
-We will also assume the survey has limiting magnitudes of 15 and 20, and as we don’t know the noise model of this imaginary survey, we will default to applying a Gaussian model — although the **noise_models** module contains a function for creating your own.
+In this example we will assume a year-long survey with daily cadence, hence only one timestamp from which to simulate our classes (please note that the set of timestamps must be appended to a list, as in practice survey cadence may be irregular across different tiles).
+We will also assume that the survey has limiting magnitudes of 15 and 20, and as we don’t know the noise model of this imaginary survey, we will default to applying a Gaussian model — although the **noise_models** module contains a function for creating your own.
 Now, let’s simulate 500 of each class:

 ```python
 from LIA import training_set